amelkiy/write-ups/Insomnihack-2023/SleepSafeDoH/README.md

 The backend implements DoH so the DNS queries we send go through the DoH mechanism, as well as the query for the flag domain when we ask to send the flag.
 The backend uses `https://dns.google/dns-query` for the actual resolving and implements a cache (important!) for storing the responses.

 We get the python code of the backend running in the challenge - [challenge.py](https://github.com/amelkiy/write-ups/blob/master/Insomnihack-2023/SleepSafeDoH/challenge.py)

+The [index.html](https://github.com/amelkiy/write-ups/blob/master/Insomnihack-2023/SleepSafeDoH/templates/index.html) supplied here is only for debugging, we didn't save the original page, but it was much prettier!

 ## DNS over HTTPS